Vanesa0104/Comp-3005-Final-Project-/README.md

 ## Overview
 This is a C++ console application for managing a fitness center.

-It connects to a PostgreSQL database to manage members, trainers, admins, personal training sessions, group classes, health metrics, fitness goals, and equipment maintenance logs.
+It connects to a PostgreSQL database to manage members, trainers and admins.
+Members can sign up, scheledule personal training sessions, and update/add health metrics and set fitness goals.
+Trainers can add thier availability, view thier schedule and view a member's progress.
+Admins can view a room's schedule, book a room for a PT session, add equipment, log equipment maintenance, and they can create a class, update the capacity and cancel a class.

 The app uses **libpq** (PostgreSQL C API) for database interactions and a **Makefile** for building the project.